tommyhall/tommyhall.github.io/case-studies/cdru.md

 <div class="row case-study justify-content-center">
   <div class="col-10 offset-1 col-sm-10 offset-sm-1 col-md-8 offset-md-2 col-lg-6 offset-lg-3">
     <p>In the end, we created a system that has shown promise in improving child safety when crossing the street, using an engaging VR interface, and with lessons that are clear and understandable for the target users.
-We also learned a lot about pedestrian safety, and can't help but think about this project any time we prepare to step into the street!</p>
+I also learned a lot about pedestrian safety, and can't help but think about this project any time I'm about to step into the street!</p>
   </div>
 </div>